davidrhoden/davidrhoden-basic-netlify/timeline/sally/sally-last-good-picture-of-sally-jan-6-2020.md

 title: The last good picture of Sally.
 date: 2020-01-06T06:00:00.000Z
 image: /static/img/sally/sally-last-good-picture-jan-6-2020.jpg
-summary: I have more recent pictures but this is the one I like.
+excerpt: I have more recent pictures but this is the one I like.
 tags:
 - cats
 - Sally